heliumdatacommons/PIVOT/examples/livy.md

     "dependencies": [ "spark-master" ]
 }
 ```

+**Note:** Livy requires a minimum of 2GB RAM to function normally and
+allow multiple active sessions simultaneously.
+Otherwise the sessions
+will run out of memory very soon and exit unexpectedly without traceable
+log.
+It has been tested that 6 active sessions can be created with 4GB
+RAM allocated.

 The Spark master manages all the resources on the Spark workers for
 running jobs.
 It exposes two ports - port `7077` for Spark messages and
 port `8080` for HTTP requests.
 The status of the cluster can be checked